 - Staff to make data-based decisions

-- Ability for staff to independently develop an electronic pre-referral plan
+- The ability for staff to independently develop an electronic pre-referral plan

-- Ability for staff to rate the effectiveness of each pre-referral intervention
+- The ability for staff to rate the effectiveness of each pre-referral intervention

-- Ability for staff to submit pre-referral plan to building team if assistance is needed
+- The ability for staff to submit a pre-referral plan to building a team if assistance is needed

-- Ability for building team to develop, implement and case manage intervention and referral services plans
+- The ability for building a team to develop, implement and case manage intervention and referral services plans

-- Ability for building team to submit intervention and referral services plans to the child study team or Section 504 team for consideration
+- The ability for building a team to submit intervention and referral services plans to the child study team or Section 504 team for consideration

-- Ability for building and district teams to hold virtual meetings
+- The ability for building and district teams to hold virtual meetings

 Available in Pennsylvania as: